canonical/snapd/interfaces/builtin/README.md

 ## Unasserted local installation

-When a snap in installed without matching assertions using `--dangerous`, many checks are not performed.
+When a snap is installed without matching assertions using `--dangerous`, many checks are not performed.
 This helps with local snap development.

 For installation only, any slot-snap-type constraint in a base-declaration